-This new online community includes group exercise classes like Boot Camp, Barre, Yoga and low impact programs for seniors.
+This new, free, online community includes group exercise classes like Boot Camp, Barre, Yoga and low impact programs for seniors.
 The Y plans to release more exercise classes for adults as well as youth activities and classes throughout March and April.
 Most importantly, it’s free for everyone regardless if you have a Y membership.

 Best for: All ages

 Choose from over 3,400 streaming Pilates videos at home or on the go.
 There are a variety of class types that you can search through depending on duration, level, equipment or anatomical focus.
 Choose from mat or reformer Pilates classes or barre.

 Best for: People looking to strengthen and tone.